-- A written scheme of delegation from the Authority to Officers. - A scheme of financial management which includes financial regulations governing how Officers conduct financial affairs and contract regulations which detail fully the responsibilities of Officers in ensuring that contract procedures comply with legal requirements, achieve value for money, promote public accountability and deter corruption. - A comprehensive budgeting system. - An Overview and Scrutiny Committee, which has responsibility for performing scrutiny reviews on key projects and issues. - The submission of quarterly budgetary control reports to the Policy and Resources Committee. - The production of annual local performance indicators which are reviewed by Heads of Group and the Chief Officer Group.
+- A written scheme of delegation from the Authority to Officers. - A scheme of financial management which includes financial regulations governing how Officers conduct financial affairs and contract regulations which detail fully the responsibilities of Officers in ensuring that contract procedures comply with legal requirements, achieve value for money, promote public accountability and deter corruption. - A comprehensive budgeting system. - An Overview and Scrutiny Committee, which has responsibility for performing scrutiny reviews on key projects and issues. - The submission of quarterly budgetary control reports to the Policy and Resources Committee. - The production of annual local performance indicators which are reviewed by the Strategic Leadership Team.